dan-mim/dan-mim.github.io/_pages/Misc.md

 ## Side projects
-Is it possible to have diner for free in nice restaurant in Paris?
-Yes if you can leverage some public exposition.
-This thouhgt gave me the idea to create an instagram page, which aim is to have enought followers to enable me to get invited by the restaurant themselves.
-But I don't want to spend my time posting photos and interact with users.
-Therfore I created a fully automatized account posting nice parisian pics.
-First I selected 10 000 photos from various photographers and developped an machine learning model to select the most promicing of them.
-The [account](https://www.instagram.com/paris_pics_aesthetic/) posts (and credit the authors, they were always very happy to be reposted), interact and even follow, like and comment relevantly.
+Is it possible to have dinner for free at a nice restaurant in Paris?
+Yes, if you can leverage some public exposure.
+This idea inspired me to create an Instagram page with the goal of gaining enough followers to get invited by the restaurants themselves.
+However, I didn't want to spend my time posting photos and interacting with users.
+So, I created a fully automated account that posts beautiful Parisian pictures.

+First, I selected 10,000 photos from various photographers and developed a machine learning model to choose the most promising ones.
+The [account](https://www.instagram.com/paris_pics_aesthetic/) posts the photos (crediting the authors, who were always happy to be reposted), interacts, and even follows, likes, and comments relevantly.
 This coding challenge was very interesting and taught me a lot.
-The account gained almost 1000 followers in one month and was pretty effective.
-I indeed got some invits.
-I finally thought my aim was reached and decided to stop the program that could go against the new instagram antibot policy.
+The account gained almost 1,000 followers in one month, itwas quite effective—I did receive some invitations!
+Once I felt I had achieved my goal, I decided to stop the program to comply with Instagram's new anti-bot policy.

 ## Mens sana in corpore sano